emberjs/rfcs/text/000-sfc-and-template-import-primitives.md

 ## Summary

-Expose low-level primitives for associating templates with component classes and customizing a template's ambient scope.
+Expose low-level primitives for embedding templates in JavaScript and associating templates with component classes.

 These primitives unlock experimentation, allowing addons to provide highly-requested features (such as single-file components) via stable, public